alexandrehsaad/swift-locations/README.md

 # swift-locations

-A wrapper of the CoreLocation framework replacing the delegate pattern with Swift concurrency.
+A wrapper on the CoreLocation framework replacing the delegate pattern with Swift concurrency.

 ## Installation